How to update your catalog data

 Where you replace:

 • <DOCUMENT_ID> with the required unique identifier of the document to apply a partial update operation to.
-Therefore, you should make sure that all your items contain a documentId for which the value is a URI that uniquely identifies the item.
+Therefore, you should make sure that all of your items contain a documentId for which the value is a URI that uniquely identifies the item.
+This value must be a valid URL with a proper URI prefix, such as product://, or any other scheme that fits your catalog data.

 • <PARTIAL_UPDATE_OPERATOR> with one of the partial item update operators.